ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 ![fig16](Figures/16.png)

 3. Click the *sns-email-role*.
-This will open another screen, which look as follows:
+This will open another screen, which should look like shown below:

 ![fig17](Figures/17.png)